 While much of that day is a blur to Patrick, the one thing he remembers clearly is telling the doctor that he was a fighter and that he needed him to fight for Patrick as well.
 His doctor promised to fight.

 Hope in the form of a clinical trial for pancreatic cancer

 Further testing revealed the cancer had not spread and the tumor was the size of a peach seed.
 But the biopsy showed it was an aggressive form of cancer evidenced in the lymph nodes around his pancreas.
-Based on the test results, Patrick’s doctors told him about a clinical trial Baylor Sammons Cancer Center was initiating thanks to funding from the Swim Across America Clinical Trials Center.
+Based on the test results, Patrick’s doctors told him about a clinical trial Baylor Sammons Cancer Center was initiating thanks to funding from the Jeanne Shelby Fund for Cancer Research of the Communities Foundation of Texas.
 The trial involved combining a new drug with traditional chemotherapy drugs to treat patients with resectable, potentially resectable or locally advanced pancreatic adenocarcinoma (PDAC).

 Patrick was the first patient of 16 to enroll in the study.

 He and his family celebrated the holidays as he prepared for his first treatment in mid-January 2016.
 His treatment involved 12 infusion sessions.
 At first, he continued to work, but he ultimately decided to take time off to focus on his health.